JuliaKleber/MastermindReact/README.md

 The game consists of several React components, for example:

 - ColorPicker: Allows the player to select a color.
+- CurrentGuessTrial: Represents the current guess that has not yet been submitted by the user.
-- GuessTrial: Represents a single guess attempt.
+- OldGuessTrial: Represents a single guess attempt that has already been submitted by the user.
 - Instruction: Displays the game rules and instructions.

 ## Author